-001 -The provisions of this chapter apply to the construction of any new major stationary source or the major modification of any existing major stationary source.
+001 The provisions of this chapter apply to the construction of any new major stationary source or the major modification of any existing major stationary source.
 The provisions of this chapter apply only to sources located in areas designated as attainment or unclassifiable.
-For purposes of this chapter the provisions of 40 CFR § -52.21 as of July 1, 2023 are hereby adopted and incorporated with the following exceptions.
+For purposes of this chapter the provisions of 40 CFR § 52.21 are hereby adopted and incorporated with the following exceptions.

-001.01 "Administrator" means both the Director and the EPA Administrator as used in:
+001.01 "Administrator" means both the Director and the EPA Administrator as used in:,